pyglet/pyglet/README.md

 and other visually rich applications.
 It supports windowing, user interface event handling, Joysticks, OpenGL graphics, loading images and videos, and playing sounds and music. *pyglet* works on Windows, OS X and Linux.

 > :exclamation: :exclamation: A major pyglet update has just been released (v2.0).
-This brings many new exciting features, but also some necessary breaking changes.
-If your game/application has suddenly stopped working, please read the [migration section in the development guide](https://pyglet.readthedocs.io/en/master/programming_guide/migration.html)
+This brings many
+> new exciting features, but also some necessary breaking changes.
+If your game/application has suddenly
+> stopped working, please read the [migration section in the documentation](https://pyglet.readthedocs.io/en/master/programming_guide/migration.html)

 > :warning: The `master` branch contains the latest major release.
-The previous version pyglet is tracked in the `pyglet-1.5-maintenance` branch. **If you want to do a pull request for the previous release, please target the appropriate maintenance branch**.
+The previous version pyglet is tracked
+> in the `pyglet-1.5-maintenance` branch. **If you want to do a pull request for the previous release,
+> please target the appropriate maintenance branch**.

 * pyglet [documentation]
 * pyglet on [PyPI]